Long Distance Calling – Eraser

 Production on the album is solid and Colin Richardson mixing job is of course spot on, but not even he could remedy the overall sonic experience from that snare sound.

-MacEachern impresses with some serious backing vocals and even bit of lead vocals on blistering “Become the Firestorm”.
-His vocal performance makes for some of the finest harmonies in band’s career.
-Kiełtyka does what he’s supposed to with guitar the leads, but the aspect of guitar-work on the album that impresses the most is hidden in those atmospheric textures.
+MacEachern impresses with some serious backing vocals and even a bit of lead vocals on the blistering “Become the Firestorm”.
+His vocal performance makes for some of the finest harmonies in the band’s career.
+Kiełtyka does what he’s supposed to with guitar in the leads, but the aspect of guitar-work on the album that impresses the most is hidden in those atmospheric textures.